-Inference with the non-probability survey samples
+Inference with non-probability survey samples

-, R/nonprob.R
+, R/nonprob_documentation.R

 nonprob.Rd